nahusznaj/nahusznaj.github.io/_posts/projects/2018-07-26-dataquest-visualising-geographic-data.md

             urcrnrlon = 180)
 ```

-You can check out the parameters for [Basemap](https://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap):
+You can check out all of the parameters for [Basemap](https://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap).
+Here's some comments:

 - `projection`: the map projection.
 - `llcrnrlat`: latitude of lower left hand corner of the desired map domain